Aceinna/docs_openrtk/algorithms/StateTransitionModels.rst

                     }

-The sensor noise vectors, :math:`\vec{N}`, corresponding the angular-rate and accelerometer bias states, are 3x1 vectors with each element described by a zero-mean Gaussian distribution with a variance of either :math:`\sigma_{dd,\omega}^{2}` or :math:`\sigma_{dd,a}^{2}`\ .
+The sensor noise vectors, :math:`\vec{N}`, corresponding to the angular-rate and accelerometer bias states, are each 3x1 vectors with elements described by a zero-mean Gaussian distribution with a variance of either :math:`\sigma_{dd,\omega}^{2}` or :math:`\sigma_{dd,a}^{2}`\ .